 While the MUP program at the GSD is by no means defined by its numbers, metrics can help illustrate the strengths of the program.
 We expect to add to the information on this page, so check back if you don’t see your question answered here.

-A survey of MUP alumni in 2016 found 100% were pleased or very pleased with their planning education at the GSD.
-For those who had graduated in the previous 6 years, nearly 100% were pleased or very pleased with their education.
+A 2017 survey of MUP alumni graduating in 2016 found 100% were pleased or very pleased with their planning education at the GSD.
+For those surveyed in 2017 who had graduated 5 years previously, 92% were pleased or very pleased with their education.
+The MUP program surveys alumni from two time periods each year—1 year out and 5 years out.

 What is the annual tuition for a full-time MUP student?